 What is the Lemon Law in California?

 The California Lemon Law is also known as the Song-Beverly Consumer Warrant Act.
-The California Lemon Law explains that if the manufacturer or an authorized dealership cannot conform the vehicle to an express warranty within a reasonable number of tries, it must promptly replace or repurchase the product.
-To be covered by the lemon law in California, vehicles must be within 18 months of the vehicle’s delivery to the buyer, or have 18,000 miles on the odometer and include:
+The California Lemon Law requires that if the manufacturer or an authorized dealership cannot conform the vehicle to an express warranty within a reasonable number of tries, it must promptly replace or repurchase the product.
+To be covered by the lemon law in California, the issues with the vehicle generally must arise during the express warranty period.
+The lemon law covers:

 - New cars, pickup trucks, vans, and SUVs

 - Dealer-owned vehicles and demonstrators

 - Used cars with remaining manufacturer warranty coverage bought from a dealership

 - Vehicles purchased or leased primarily for business use for businesses with five or fewer vehicles